Misconduct in Public Office

 Some of the most difficult cases involve breaches of public duty that do not involve dishonesty or corruption.

-- In all cases, however, the following matters should be addressed:
+In all cases involving breach of duty, the following matters should be considered:

 - Was the breach more than merely negligent or attributable to incompetence or a mistake (even a serious one)?